forumone/peacecorps-site/docs/docs/developer-guide/deployment.md

 This guide is designed to get you up and running with deploying the Peace Corps site on Amazon Web Services in a scalable, distributed architecture.

+For more information and resources, see the complete [code base](https://github.com/18f/peace-corps-infrastructure) for deployments and infrastructure.

 ## Architecture
 The infrastructure of beta.peacecorps.gov is split in to some basic units, noted below.
 Each of these is provisioned automatically by CloudFormation.